 Requirements & Qualifications

-Successful applicants will be curious, adaptable, self‐motivated and self‐structured, have a commitment to respect and tolerance and be able to independently engage in unfamiliar situations.
+Successful applicants will be curious, adaptable, self‐motivated and self‐structured.
+Candidates will have a commitment to respect and tolerance and be able to independently engage in unfamiliar situations.
 Strong written and verbal communication and computer skills are preferred.
-Applicants should be interested in learning about public health, health care, social work or a related field, share a commitment to Frontier’s mission of serving the rural and underserved and be ready for an adventure!
-Formal training in these fields is not required.
+Applicants should be interested in learning about public health, health care, social work or a related field, share a commitment to Frontier’s mission of serving the rural and underserved and be ready for an adventure.
+Student should be flexible.
+Formal training in a medical field is not required, thus the reason we cater to undergraduate level participants.

-Applicants must be at least 20 years and have completed two years of higher education.
+Applicants must be between 20 and 25 years of age, must have completed two years of higher education, and must be presently enrolled in undergraduate studies.
 Personal transportation (a car) and a valid driver’s license is required.

 This is an unpaid position.
-Couriers will pay their transportation costs (gas) and a $1500 fee, which covers all housing, board, uniform and other program costs for the entire program.
+Couriers will pay their transportation costs (gas) and a $500 fee, which covers housing, board, uniform and other program costs.
 Half of the fee is due upon acceptance of the position, and half is due at the start of the program.
 FNU arranges room and board situations for all participants.
-Once accepted, Couriers will be required to undergo drug screen and background checks.
+Once accepted, Couriers will be required to undergo drug screen and background checks, which they will pay for, but be reimbursed for upon their arrival.

 Working Conditions & Environment

 Couriers will be working in rural and underserved areas.
-Some sites will be underdeveloped in terms of infrastructure, and Couriers should expect below‐average access to internet, food choices and other amenities typically associated with urban areas.
+Some sites will be underdeveloped in terms of infrastructure, and Couriers should expect below‐average access to Internet, food choices and other amenities typically associated with urban areas.
+This should be expected upon arrival.

 It is likely that Couriers will be working and living with populations unlike their community of origin in respect to economics, race, religion and health status.
-They are expected to do so with respect and tolerance.
+They are expected to do so with respect and tolerance, both in the workplace, as well as the living quarters.
+Negativity and banter will not be tolerated.

 After the Work Day

 After the work day is finished, Couriers are encouraged to explore the rich art, history and environment of the sites in which they will be staying.
 There will be ample time for hiking and exploration beyond the requirements of the position.
-Host families will be a great resource for recreational activities for outpost sites and FNU staff will provide such ideas to Couriers staying at Wendover.
+FNU staff will provide such ideas to Couriers staying at Wendover.
+There are also many opportunities for Couriers to volunteer within the community after their time serving their site is complete for the day.